Before we dive into the Same Day New Smile™ FAQs, let’s give you a quick rundown of what this service is:

 Then there are other people where the teeth aren’t actually that bad.
 Maybe they came in thinking they want their teeth out, but the teeth are in better shape than they thought.
 Maybe they just have some bad restorations.

-For those people, we can take out the one, two, or three hopeless teeth and put a single metal-free implant in there.
+For those people, we can take out the one, two, or three hopeless teeth and put a single non-metal implant in there.
 Then we can restore the rest of the teeth in two visits.

 We prep your teeth and get you in your temporaries, and a few days later, we’ll put in your new set of final teeth!
 They’re like a bullet-proof layer porcelain on top of your teeth.